 Figure 4.
-Monthly average concentrations of observed NO2 for each environmental types for year 2018.
+Monthly average concentrations of observed NO2 for each environmental type for the year 2018.

 Figure 5.
-Conditional quantile plot of modelled and observed pollutants concentrations of NO2 based on model 2 (CA+ENV) for all station environmental types, (A) background rural, (B) background suburban, (C) background urban, (D) industrial suburban, (E) industrial urban and (F) traffic urban.
+Conditional quantile plot of modelled and observed pollutant concentrations of NO_2 based on model 2 (CA+ENV) for all station environmental types: (a) background rural, (b) background suburban, (c) background urban, (d) industrial suburban, (e) industrial urban, and (f) traffic urban.

-The most common sources for NO_2 are roads, however NO_2 concentrations are influenced by traffic density, road locations, and meteorological conditions, which cause variation from one roadside location to another.
-Fig. 4 shows that high NO_2 concentrations are found at traffic urban followed by industrial suburban, then background urban sites, while the background rural sites have the lowest NO_2 concentrations.
+The most common sources of NO2 are roads; however, NO2 concentrations are influenced by traffic density, road locations, and meteorological conditions, which cause variation from one roadside location to another.
+Figure 4 shows that high NO2 concentrations are found at traffic urban followed by industrial suburban, then background urban sites, while the background rural sites have the lowest NO2 concentrations.

-Fig.5 shows the conditional quantile plots by station type for NO2 imputation using model 2 (CA+ENV).
+Figure 5 shows the conditional quantile plots by station type for NO_2 imputation using model 2 (CA+ENV).
 Here, we see that modelled concentrations are higher than observed concentrations with all environmental types.
-This is confirmed by all the statistical model quality measures presented in Table 2 where we can observe positive mean bias for NO2.
+This is confirmed by all the statistical model quality measures presented in Table 2, where we can observe a positive mean bias for NO_2 .

-As NO2 distributions in general are skewed to the lower values, and our selected model model 2 (CA+ENV) is based on the average concentrations, the model performs better with lower concentrations.
+As NO2 distributions in general are skewed to the lower values and our selected model (model 2) (CA+ENV) is based on the average concentrations, the model performs better with lower concentrations.